The Independent Voice for Conservative Values

-Martin Luther King and Lewis Farrakhan
+Martin Luther King Jr. and Lewis Farrakhan

-Power on Earth or Poison on Earth?
+Power on Earth and Poison on Earth

 By Scott Rohter, April 2011

-One of the most effective and inspirational speakers of the 20th Century was Dr. Martin Luther King Jr. Since his death in 1965, probably the next most powerful speaker to arrive upon the world stage is Lewis Farrakhan.
-However, beyond their exceptional oratorical skills, these two men were not at all alike!
-They had nothing in common.
-They were as opposite as night and day!
-In fact, they were bitter rivals, who at one time didn’t even like each other.
-And most importantly their power to motivate, and inspire their vastly different audiences, came from two entirely different places!
+One of the most effective and inspirational speakers of the 20th Century was Dr. Martin Luther King Jr. Since his death in 1968, probably the next most powerful speaker to arrive upon the world stage is Lewis Farrakhan.
+However, beyond their exceptional oratorical skills, and the pigment in their skin these two men had nothing in common.
+They were as opposite as night and day.
+In fact, they were bitter rivals who at one time didn’t even like each other.
+Most importantly their power to motivate, and inspire their vastly different audiences comes from two different sources.
 Dr. King was a Christian.
-He preached the gospel of peace and non-violence, and brotherly love.
-He overcame the evil of his time with good!
-And to my knowledge he never publicly spoke an ill word about anyone.
-His power to peak and motivate came from God.
-That’s why Americans of all colors loved him.
+He preached the gospel of peace and non-violence and he was motivated by the gospel of brotherly love taught by Jesus Christ.
+He overcame the evil of his time with good as the Bible teaches, and to my knowledge he never publicly spoke ill about anyone.
+His power to speak and motivate came from God.
+That’s why Americans of all races and colors loved him.

-I will leave you to consider where his power comes from, but it is safe to say that it does not spring forth from the same well that Dr. King drank from!
+I will leave you to consider where Louis Farrakhan's power to speak comes from, but it is safe to say that it does not spring forth from the same well that Dr. King drank from.
 “A fountain does not bring forth both sweet and bitter water from the same place.”
-James 3.11.
 The Bible also says that, “The wisdom from above is first pure, then peaceable, gentle and easy to be entreated, full of mercy and good fruits without partiality and without hypocrisy.”
-James 3.17.
-Those words epitomize Dr. King!
+Those words epitomize Dr. King.
 Furthermore the Bible says, “If you have bitter envying and strife in your hearts, this wisdom descends not from above, but it is earthly, sensual, and devilish.”
-That sounds to me like Lewis Farrakhan!
+That sounds a lot to me like the message of Lewis Farrakhan.

-"A journalist has no better friend than the truth." - Scott Rohter
+A journalist has no better friend than the truth." - Scott Rohter